 U.S. News and World Report

-Every year, U.S. New and World Report reviews a wide range of data to compare nearly 5,000 medical centers nationwide.
-In 2018, for the second year in a row, Missouri Baptist Medical Center is ranked No. 2 in the St. Louis Metro Area (behind sister BJC hospital Barnes-Jewish Hospital) and No. 3 in Missouri.
+Every year, U.S. New and World Report reviews a wide range of data to compare 4,500 medical centers nationwide.
+Missouri Baptist Medical Center is ranked No. 2 in the St. Louis Metro Area (behind sister BJC hospital Barnes-Jewish Hospital) and No. 3 in Missouri.

-In addition to the regional rankings, Missouri Baptist is also rated “high-performing” eight of the nine common procedures and conditions assessed by U.S. News.
+In addition to the regional rankings, Missouri Baptist is also rated “high-performing” eight of the common procedures and conditions assessed by U.S. News: aortic valve surgery, chronic obstructive pulmonary disease (COPD), colon cancer surgery, heart failure, heart bypass surgery, hip replacement, knee replacement, and lung cancer surgery.
 Get more information on their methodology and see our overview.

 Missouri Baptist Medical Center Receives Magnet® Designation for Nursing Excellence